haxhex/ProgrammingLanguages-NUMEX/README.md

 This program checks if `x` is greater than `y` and evaluates to `1` if true, otherwise `0`.

 ## **Testing**
 Example programs can be tested by running them through the `eval-exp` function, and their types can be inferred using `infer-exp`.
-Test cases are provided in the `examples/` directory.